 Public School Resources

-Early Intervention Services
+Children Age 0–3: Learn about Early Intervention Services

 For years, research has shown that introducing small changes early on in a child’s life can have a big impact on their later development.
-Therefore, thanks to federal law, every state in America has a system to provide early intervention services free of charge to children between the ages of 0–3 who have been diagnosed with, or are at risk of, developmental delays and disabilities.
+Thanks to federal law, every state in America has a system to provide early intervention services free of charge to children between the ages of 0–3 who have been diagnosed with, or are at risk of, developmental delays and disabilities.
 These services include occupational therapy, physical therapy, speech therapy, feeding therapy, nutrition support, vision and hearing services, and more.
 Each of these is designed to give children the tools and support they need to work toward their developmental milestones, including their physical, communication, social-emotional, and cognitive skills.

 Your Health Plan